pauloAdriani01/pauloAdriani01/README.md

 # Hey!
 My name is Paulo Henrique Adriani, welcome to my profile! =)
 I'm a Brazilian programming and technology student who loves coding and all things tech!
 I started programming and studying it in 2024 with some Python classes at my school, and I've never stopped since.
+I’m currently developing my skills in some programming languages and frameworks until I start an advanced course.

 ##